osa1/tiny/README.md

 - There's currently no way to see all nicks in a channel. (currently to see if someone's online in a channel you can do `<nick><TAB>` and see if auto completion works)

-- Sockets are immediately read when they're ready for reading, but for writing we don't check if they're ready for writing.
-Thus, if you try to spam a channel or something, you'd probably get a `EAGAIN` and tiny would interpret that as a connectivity problem and try to reconnect.
-We should buffer outgoing messages and only send them when the socket is ready for writing.

 - Only a small subset of IRC messages are implemented.
 I don't moderate channels, so my needs are simple.
 For moderation commands or other commands